Benedictteo05/OSA_notes/Operating Systems & Administration/L3 - Computer Organization.md

 	- Device
 	- Address Bus
 	- Data Bus
+- The control unit decodes stored instructions and the ALU executes them.
+The primary (ex)

 ### Central Processing Unit
 - The CPU is the brain of the computer